 Is it any good?

 This updated adventure packs in new content and breathes new life into an enjoyable classic on a new platform.
-Kirby’s Extra Epic Yarn, like Yoshi’s Woolly World, brings players on a tactile textile adventure.
+Kirby's Extra Epic Yarn, like Yoshi's Woolly World, brings players on a tactile textile adventure.
 Because everything's made of yarn, exploring the world is as easy as unraveling its threads.
-Whether it’s pulling platforms closer to you or tying a hazard shut, discovering the secrets of this land feels much more at your fingertips.
-Kirby's amusing to watch as he transforms into different objects, like a UFO, dune buggy, or fire engine.
-It’s also very family friendly – combat causes enemies to unraveled and toss beads up in the air.
-Since Kirby can’t die either, it’s a great intro for young gamers into platforming games without anything scary.
-While the game has lost its co-op gameplay, this keeps the focus on single player action, which feels just right on the 3DS.
+Whether it's pulling platforms closer to you or tying a hazard shut, discovering the secrets of this land feels much more at your fingertips.
+Kirby is amusing to watch as he transforms into different objects, like a UFO, a dune buggy, or a fire engine.
+The game is also very family friendly: Combat causes enemies to unravel and toss beads up in the air.
+Since Kirby can't die either, it's a great intro for young gamers into platforming games without anything scary.
+While the game has lost its co-op gameplay, this keeps the focus on single-player action, which feels just right on the 3DS.